When was the last time we said something nice to ourselves?

 It’s simply life that erodes us.
 And depending on our life, our parents, our friends, the messages we heard growing up.
 Our interpretation we put on those messages and the meaning they therefore had.
 We will each have our own unique level of self-love or indeed self-loathing.

 And stepping outside of the influence of personal relationships, the culture we grew up in will have also played a part.

 Was saying nice things about ourselves considered gloating?
 Was feeling confident in ourselves considered boasting?
 Was standing up for ourselves considered brazen or ‘being difficult’.

 “Just because it was said, doesn’t mean it’s true.”

-Thinking back to your seven-year old self, what reassurance and love would you like to have given to yourself?
-What positive affirmations would you share?
-Perhaps,
+Thinking back to our seven-year old self, what reassurance and love would we like to have given to ourselves?
+What positive affirmations would we share?

 Where are you right now?

 So where to start?
 A good starting point is to ask yourself these questions: